This post may contain affiliate links. Please see my disclosure policy for details.

 So, if you’re walking up to Whitby Abbey, your legs will have already been introduced to the 199 steps!

-But, the funny thing is, no one really knows if there is actually 199 steps or not.
+But, the funny thing is, no one really knows if there are actually 199 steps or not.

 Some people swear that there are over 200 whilst other travel guides have said 194.
 So, I guess the only way you’ll know is to count them yourself.
 There are some Roman numerals at the side to help you count.